demijan-ha/Skp-Nightlife/README.md

 # Skopje Nightlife

-Small dev project for Blink Marketing & Macedonia, to showcase app design and rapid development, through use of modular code.
+Small dev project for Blink Marketing & Media, to showcase app design and rapid development, through use of modular code in Google's Flutter SDK.
 The app is  integrated with a headless content management system for easy management of the app's content.
 Sign in and account management is done through Google Firebase Authentication.

 -----------------------

-TODO:
+##TODO:

 1. Finish animations
 2. Categories that work
 3. Social share club screen